 Despite what I said, Game Com continues to be a collectable due to how fascinating the device was.
 It had touch screen support with a built-in organizer and the game Solitaire.
 The fact that it attempted to have any sort of internet connectivity is also interesting.
 If Tiger had decided to bring some third-party developers on board instead of trying to pocket all the cash by doing it all themselves, things may have been different.

-If you are interested in the device, Amazon has a few floating around.
+If you are interested in the device, Amazon (affiliate link) has a few floating around.
 Did you have a Game Com?
 Leave me a comment below and tell me what you thought of it.